RoachLok/anime-series-recommender/README.md

 # PySpark SparkML anime recommender.

 NET ROLL!
 (Or something like that).
-An anime series recommender mockup using SparkML ALS.
+An anime series recommender mockup using SparkML ALS.<br>
 Contains some Cross Validation parameter testing to select best parameters for model.
-If you are interested in this, I recommended testing on a proper platform to prevent running into hardware limitations.
+If you are interested in this, I recommended testing on a proper platform to prevent running into hardware limitations.<br>
-We are using Jikan API v3 https://jikan.moe/ as our data source.
+We are using Jikan API v3 https://jikan.moe/ as our data source.<br>
 Find the reduced dataset in data.
-To download complete dataset refer to source.
+To download complete dataset refer to source.<br>

 ## Usage
 ### Jikan